From Australia to Europe, climate protesters hit the streets ahead of UN summit

 Smaller rallies were held in more than a dozen cities around Japan, including Kyoto, the nation's ancient capital that hosted the 1997 climate conference.

-In a quiet protest in Seoul, about two dozen environmental activists flashed messages in Morse code on LED flashlights, calling for action to rescue the earth.
+In a quiet protest in Seoul, about two dozen environmental activists flashed Morse code messages on LED flashlights, calling for action to rescue the earth.

 Fardeen Barakzai, one of the organizers and head of the local climate activist group, Oxygen, said "we want to do our part.
 We as the youth of our country know the problem of climate change.
 We know war can kill a group of people. ...
 The problem in Afghanistan is our leaders are fighting for power but the real power is in nature."